Quantedge Foundation

 Imagine yourself in 10 years.
 What do you hope will be different about you then compared to now?

 I definitely hope to be in a position where I have the resources to make the differences I wish to see now.
-Reflecting on my time in school, I observe that while talent is equally distributed, some lack resources to foster that intellectual curiosity.
+Reflecting on my time in school, I observed that while talent is equally distributed, some lack resources to foster that intellectual curiosity.
 I want to bridge this gap and promote access to education as an agent for social mobility.

 Picture